Dare-marvel/LeetCode-Solutions/PYTHON/Integer To English Words.md

 3) In the main function , start from place of 0 and then increase the place value by one<br>
 4) The place value helps us in putting the strings Thousands , Millions and Billions to their right place<br>

+## Explanation:
+This code defines a class `Solution` with two methods: `helper` and `numberToWords`.
+The `numberToWords` method takes in an integer `num` and returns a string representing its English words.
+Here's the main logic of the code in points:
+1. The `__init__` method of the class defines three arrays to hold the string values of numbers below 20, the tens places in numbers, and the thousands, millions, and billions places in numbers.
+2. The `helper` method takes in an integer `num` less than 1000 and returns its string value.
+It checks if `num` is greater than or equal to 100 and adds its hundreds place to the string value if it is.
+It then checks if `num`'s tens place is greater than or equal to 20 and adds its tens place to the string value if it is.
+If `num` is less than 20, its string value is added directly to the string value being built.
+3. The `numberToWords` method checks if `num` is 0 and returns "Zero" if it is.
+It then initializes variables to hold the remaining number to convert and the place value of the current number being converted.
+It enters a loop that continues until there are no more numbers to convert.
+In each iteration, it checks if the last three digits of the current number are not 0 and adds their string value and their place value to the final string value if they are not.
+It then divides the remaining number by 1000 and increases the place value by 1.
+After all numbers have been converted, it returns the final string value.

+## Time and Space Compexity:
+### `Time Complexity`:
+The time complexity of this code is O(log(num)), where num is the input to the `numberToWords` method.
+This is because each group of three digits in `num` is processed once.

+### `Space Complexity`:
+The space complexity of this code is O(log(num)), where num is the input to the `numberToWords` method.
+This is because memory is allocated for strings representing groups of three digits that can have at most log(num) characters.

 ## Code :
 ```python
 class Solution: